Bankruptcy & Family Law in Australia

 There are two ways that bankruptcy occurs, which are:

-- Voluntary Bankruptcy Application: You will need to lodge a bankruptcy application (known as a debtor’s petition) and a Statement of Affairs with the Australian Financial Security Authority (AFSA) if you are unable to pay your debts.
-Before lodging these documents you should obtain legal advice from a family lawyer as they may impact the family law property entitlements of you and your former spoose This makes you officially bankrupt and appoints a trustee to oversee your assets and liabilities.
+• Voluntary bankruptcy application: You will need to lodge a bankruptcy application (known as a debtor’s petition) and a Statement of Affairs with AFSA if you are unable to pay your debts.
+Before lodging these documents you should obtain legal advice from a family lawyer as the bankruptcy may impact the family law property entitlements of you and your former spouse.
+Once you are officially bankrupt, a trustee will be appointed to oversee your assets and liabilities.

 If you are bankrupt you must disclose your bankruptcy status to the court.